FIRST ON CNN: Fighting early-stage Alzheimer’s with intensive lifestyle changes works, study finds

 Ornish gave a study update on Tuesday at the 2025 Alzheimer’s Association International Conference in Toronto.

-While not everyone in the 26-person interventional group benefited, 46% showed improvement in three of four standardized tests, he said, including one that measures changes in memory, judgment and problem-solving as well as the ability to function at home, practice hobbies and practice personal hygiene.
+While not everyone in the 26-person interventional group benefited, some did improve in three of four standardized tests, he said.
+In fact, 46% showed improvement in one test that measured changes in memory, judgment and problem-solving as well as the ability to function at home, practice hobbies and practice personal hygiene.

 “An additional 37.5% of people showed no decline in cognition during those 40 weeks,” Ornish said.
 “Thus, over 83% of patients improved or maintained their cognition during the five-month program.”

-Note: Correction: An earlier version of this story misstated the number of tests in which the test group showed improvement.